Ancient technology: Egypt

 The Egyptians invented and used many simple machines, such as the ramp to aid construction processes.
 They were among the first to extract gold by large-scale mining using fire-setting, and the first recognisable map, the Turin papyrus shows the plan of one such mine in Nubia.

 The Egyptians are known for building pyramids centuries before the creation of modern tools.
 Historians and archaeologists have found evidence that the Egyptian pyramids were built using three of what is called the Six Simple Machines, from which all machines are based.
 These machines are the inclined plane, the wedge, and the lever, which allowed the ancient Egyptians to move millions of limestone blocks which weighed approximately 3.5 tons (7,000 lbs.) each into place to create structures like the Great Pyramid of Giza, which is 481 ft high.

 Egyptian paper, made from papyrus, and pottery were mass-produced and exported throughout the Mediterranean basin.
 The wheel, however, did not arrive until foreign invaders introduced the chariot.
 They developed Mediterranean maritime technology including ships and lighthouses.
 Early construction techniques utilized by the Ancient Egyptians made use of bricks composed mainly of clay, sand, silt, and other minerals.
 These constructs would have been vital in flood control and irrigation, especially along the Nile delta.

 The screw pump is the oldest positive displacement pump.
 The first records of a screw pump, also known as a water screw or Archimedes' screw, dates back to Ancient Egypt before the 3rd century BC.
-The Egyptian screw, used to lift water from the Nile, was composed of tubes wound round a cylinder; as the entire unit rotates, water is lifted within the spiral tube to the higher elevation.
+The Egyptian screw, used to lift water from the Nile, was composed of tubes wound around a cylinder; as the entire unit rotates, water is lifted within the spiral tube to the higher elevation.
 A later screw pump design from Egypt had a spiral groove cut on the outside of a solid wooden cylinder and then the cylinder was covered by boards or sheets of metal closely covering the surfaces between the grooves.
 The screw pump was later introduced from Egypt to Greece.

 For later technologies in Ptolemaic Egypt and Roman Egypt, see Ancient Greek technology and Roman technology, respectively.
 For later technology in medieval Arabic Egypt, see Inventions in medieval Islam and Arab Agricultural Revolution.